0xcad/free_to_play/notes.md

 * `Handler error: TypeError: can't access property "count", h is undefined`

 TODO:
+* instead of fetching users with the play api, just fetch users in `useUsersState`. change this on login, too, and backend.
+* images for shop icons

+# 2025-09-17

+adding superchat
+* so i already have `has_superchat` as a serializer method field. just need to, in the chat panel, detect if a user who has superchat. then boom, text to speech that shit
+  * I'm going to nix that idea, actually. the backend should handle that logic and pass that along in the websocket.

+donate to streamer
+* make this one unlimited, actually

+DONE:
 * superchat
-* donations (and in backend give priority)
+* donors have priority
 * purchased items show up in chat.
-  * can probably doing this without creating additional backend chat objects, just hijack the ItemPurchase object
-* on the account page, show the user what their chat thing looks like
-* instead of fetching users with the play api, just fetch users in `useUsersState`. change this on login, too, and backend.
-* images for shop icons